muescha/consoledonottrack.com/index.markdown

 [Gatsby](https://www.gatsbyjs.org/) has `GATSBY_TELEMETRY_DISABLED`.
 [Homebrew](https://brew.sh/) has `HOMEBREW_NO_ANALYTICS`.
-[Syncthing](https://syncthing.net/) has `STNOUPGRADE` and some config file setting for disabling crash reporting.  <!-- Etcher has... well, [nothing](https://github.com/balena-io/etcher/issues/2057). -->
+[Syncthing](https://syncthing.net/) has `STNOUPGRADE`, a config file setting for disabling crash reporting, and a GUI prompt for usage reporting.  <!-- Etcher has... well, [nothing](https://github.com/balena-io/etcher/issues/2057). -->

 This is a proposal for a single, standard environment variable that plainly